Complete Guide To Custom Building Your Engagement Ring June 11, 2019 – Posted in: Jewelry Blog

 But what if you can’t find that ring which has just that bit extra?
 What if every ring you look falls a touch short of what you *really* want?
 As well as a large number of readily available engagement rings, designing your own is also becoming much easier.

 You could, if you so wish, find a website which lets you have a say in the design from the stone to the setting to the band style, but you’re still getting whatever combination it is that they want to steer you towards.
 Instead, why not actually talk directly to the very people who will see your chosen design through from conception to final fitting?

 So, where to start?
 Our guide will help to steer you through the various stages of having your custom-made engagement ring brought to life by expert craftsmen.
-Whether you’re an experienced jewelry buyer or are new to the practice, having a ring made specially for your finger is a unique, and massively rewarding experience.
+Whether you’re an experienced jewelry buyer or are new to the practice, having a ring made especially for your finger is a unique and massively rewarding experience.
 Each stage of the process isn’t necessarily difficult to get through, but it is important.
 Here’s where we show you how to get it right.

 Set Your Budget

 If the best way to get to Carnegie Hall is practice, practice, practice, then the best way to buy an engagement ring is budget, budget, budget.
 It’s really easy to get caught up in the thrill of shopping for an engagement ring, but always stick to the budget you set in the beginning.

 An engagement ring should be a cause for celebration, and not bring worry about paying for it.
 There are a lot of options for even smaller budgets, so don’t be afraid to stay within your means.
 It can help, psychologically, to set your budget 10% lower than you can actually afford.
 Then, when you choose something that pushes you over your set figure, the flexibility is there to fulfill your needs.